Kaamar.com

 Our Mosaic Picture Art

-Some of our designs are available to buy online at our online shop at Kaamar.co.uk.
+Many of our designs are available for UK customers to buy online at our conventional UK shop at Kaamar.co.uk.

-We have also hunted out and assembled a library of mosaic designs known to work well, including the designs from the shop.
+We have also hunted out and assembled a Mosaic Design Gallery of mosaic designs known to work well, including the designs from the shop.
 You can create a custom mosaic to your own sizes using one of these designs as the base source.

 Instructions

-We have tried to make the process as simple and self-explanatory as possible, so you can try making a mosaic design now: use Select a Mosaic Design to customise an existing mosaic from the library, or Create my Own Mosaic to upload your own image.
+We have tried to make the process as simple and self-explanatory as possible, so you can try making a mosaic design now: use Mosaic Design Gallery to customise an existing mosaic from the Gallery, or Create my Own Mosaic to upload your own image.
 However, for best results follow these instructions:

 Read the Guidance Notes